usreekumar/nucleo-l476-blinky-gcc/README.md

-# nucleo-l476-blinky-gcc
+# nucleol476-gcc-tutorial
 This project is intended to be used as a tutorial to start working on embedded systems programming without IDE.
+This code will use only the bare minimum external files required for blinking the on board LED.
+Code and the Makefile that comes with the project is heavily commented for clear understanding.
+Installation steps of the required tools are described below.

 ## My System Details
 OS : Ubuntu 20.04